Learn what is weather history, why do you need it for weather forecasting and where to get it in Windy.app.

 1. Open the Wind and Precipitation Map from the same spot or the Home screen.

 2. Tap on the Wind Gust Icon and choose Wind archive.

-3. Here you get an average wind speed forecast for each month for the last 8 years on a big wind map — so in a different way, then on the spot archive.
+3. Here you get an average wind speed forecast for each month for recent years on a big wind map — so in a different way, then on the spot archive.